-A list of materials is used first to schedule the purchase of materials.
-The material lists determine which elements should be purchased and in what quantity.
-Therefore, the necessary materials must be detailed in the list of articles.
-Utensils such as cutters and glue guns are sometimes not included in the list of materials, but without buying these tools, it is difficult, for example, to mount a photo frame.
+A list of materials comes first in order to schedule the purchase of materials.
+The material lists determine which needed components should be purchased and in what quantity.
+Therefore, the configurable materials must have a detail mention in the list of articles.
+Utensils such as cutters and glue guns are sometimes not in the parent material list.
+But without buying these tools, it is difficult, for example, to mount a photo frame.
 Frequently, necessary materials, such as screws, remain fixed in the inventory.
 However, it may be useful to put them on the bill of materials.
-The document helps determine the total cost of production or assembly of the item.
+The document helps determine the total cost of production or assembly process.

 2. How can BOM help?

 The Bill of Materials helps by ensuring that production or assembly goes well and at all levels.
 By adding clear instructions for each step, one can reduce the number of errors.
-If an employee discovers an anomaly in a product to be used, you can also check the steps and instructions above to find out where things could go wrong.
-For example, if a mechanic at a car factory detects a failure in the engine to be mounted, he can see with the engine manufacturer, what instructions have not been performed correctly.
+If an employee discovers an anomaly in a product to use, you can also check the steps and instructions above to find out where things could go wrong.
+For example, if a mechanic at a car factory detects a failure in the engine to mount, he can see with the engine manufacturer, what instructions have performance negligence.
 However, if the engine manufacturer is an external supplier, you can only indicate where the fault is.
 The supplier should investigate within his list of materials where the manufacturing process could have gone wrong regarding the instructions.